 - Enhances the function of certain immune cells called T and dendritic cells

-- Help eradicate the unhealthy cells and stop the infection or cancer growth
+- Help eradicate the unhealthy or senescent cells and stops the infection or cancer growth

 - Suppresses tumor growth